 The first is known as static payment routing and requires the manual creation of complex routing schemes.
-Then, such a scheme will unswervingly be used to transfer each transaction from your payment flows to the relevant payment service provider, regardless of any occurrences.
+Then, such a scheme will unswervingly be used to transfer each transaction to the relevant payment service provider, regardless of any occurrences.

 The second one is called dynamic payment routing and is much more agile.
 In this case, the rules used for payment allocation are dynamic, meaning they can switch in real time to adapt to changes.

-Moreover, some payment service providers enable intelligent or smart payment routing.
-Basically, it’s a solution that uses the company's transaction data to train itself to predict the best route for every single transaction in real time.
+Moreover, some local payment service providers enable intelligent or smart payment routing.
+Basically, it’s a smart routing payment gateway that uses the company's transaction data to train itself to predict the best route for every single transaction in real time.

 Should I use it?

-It is recommended to look for a solution for transaction routing if:
+It is recommended to look for a solution for optimal payment routing if:

 - Your processing setup features more than one PSP or acquirer;

-- You provide services to buyers from different countries and need support for local methods along with international ones;
+- You provide services to buyers from different countries and need support for local methods along with international payment gateways;

-- The payment volumes your business processes exceeds tens of thousands;
+- The number of transactions your business processes exceeds tens of thousands;

 - You’re a high-risk business;